Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

 Another method is called a rubric system.

-Rubrics can range from something that looks like a very simple checklist to much more detailed charts.
+Rubrics can range from something that looks like a very simple checklist to a much more detailed chart.

 This article, Simple Rubric Examples for Teachers, will give you a good overview.

 Of course, you can also consider giving your student letter grades, like most of us received when we attended school.

 Letter grades are often based on percentages within grading scales, such as: